jomaway/typst-gentle-clues/lib/clues.typ

   /// -> auto | color | gradient | tiling
   header-color: auto,
   /// The color of the small border on the bottom and right side.
-  /// if in headless mode also for the top border.
+  /// If in headless mode also for the top border.
   /// ```example
   /// #clue(title: "blue borders", border-color: blue)[Some important content.]
   /// ```
   ///
   /// -> auto | color | gradient | tiling
   border-color: auto,
-  /// The background color of the body
+  /// The background color of the body.
   /// ```example
   /// #clue(title:"pink body", body-color: fuchsia.lighten(50%))[Some important content.]
   /// ```